ejbenke/SPFx-React-Accordion-Section/README.md

 * Allows user to select a list within their site from a property panel dropdown to populate the accordion structure (list must have a Title column and Content column).
 * Can be deployed in a Teams tab in addition to Office 365 SharePoint site.
 See current [Microsoft documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab) on how to deploy to Teams.

+Note February 24, 2020: Currently there are issues rendering in IE 11 (thank you dbro1 for the feedback!).
+So, for now avoid using with IE 11 but I'm actively working on updating code with the necessary polyfills and hope to update the project within a matter of days.

 ## Usage

 **1) Create or use a list with a Title and a Content column:**